bitshares/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 Deleting caches will reset all ``cmake`` variables, so if you have used instructions like build-ubuntu which tells you to set other ``cmake`` variables, you will have to add those variables to the ``cmake`` line above.

-Embedding the genesis copies the entire content of genesis.json into the witness_node binary, and additionally copies the chain ID into the cli_wallet binary.
+.. tip:: Embedding the genesis copies the entire content of genesis.json into the witness_node binary, and additionally copies the chain ID into the cli_wallet binary.
 Embedded genesis allows the following simplifications to the subsequent instructions:

-- You do not need to specify the ``genesis.json`` file on the witness node command line, or in the witness node configuration file.
+	- You do **not** need to specify the ``my-genesis.json`` file on the witness node command line, or in the witness node configuration file.
-- You do not need to specify the chain ID on the ``cli_wallet`` command line when starting a new wallet.
+	- You do **not** need to specify the **chain ID** on the ``cli_wallet`` command line when starting a new wallet.

 Embedded genesis is a feature designed to make life easier for consumers of pre-compiled binaries, in exchange for slight, optional complication of the process for producing binaries.